Fall has arrived, and it’s the end of another great boating season. It’s time to consider your boat storage options for a year.

 When it’s all gone, it’s time to give it a good spin.
 Clean outside and inside.
 Take a vacuum cleaner and carefully check every nook and cranny.
 You never know what might be in there; it could lead to pest damage if it’s a potential food source.

 For maintenance, you need to start with everything that requires power.
 Open the hoses on your living well to drain the water.
 Then turn on the pump for a few seconds to remove all the water.
-All these things, such as expensive batteries, will have to come.
+All these things, such as expensive boat batteries henderson nv, will have to come.

 Then remove the spark plugs and use the engine spray can.
 Then change the spark plugs and run the engine to cover all cylinders.
 Note that you don’t have to start the engine.
 Once this is done, you can treat your fuel with whatever stabilizer you choose; make sure it’s a reputable brand you can trust.
 Follow the mixing instructions for your specific brand; don’t forget to shake well if you’re pre-mixing it in a jar!